A Final Nail in the Coffin

 Coffin Cases For Martin Guitars

-From Martin's earliest years, coffin shaped wooden cases not only
+From Martin's earliest years, coffin shaped felt-lined wooden cases

-Martin shipped guitars in coffin cases from the 1830's through
+and wax seals.
+Martin shipped their guitars in coffin cases from

 After 1930, Martin stamped the size and style name on the neck